|DATE:||December 7, 2015|

 Child Nutrition Programs

 The Food and Nutrition Service (FNS) has received a number of inquiries from local educational agencies (LEAs) about the permissibility of disclosing individual student information collected for purposes of determining eligibility for free or reduced price school meals through the National School Lunch and School Breakfast Programs.
 Requestors often seek this information in order to provide additional benefits to low-income students or provide additional funding to schools with high populations of low-income students.
-The purpose of this memorandum is to provide a reminder for LEAs regarding the restrictions on disclosure of sensitive information collected through the Child Nutrition Programs.
+The purpose of this memorandum is to provide a reminder for LEAs regarding the restrictions on disclosure of sensitive information collected through the child nutrition programs.
 This memorandum also clarifies the applicability of disclosure protections for individual student eligibility information collected for purposes of the Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP).
-This memorandum supersedes an earlier memorandum dated August 23, 2010, Disclosure Requirements for the Child Nutrition Programs, SP 31-2010, CACFP 17-2010, SFSP 15-2010.
+This memorandum supersedes an earlier memorandum dated Aug.
+23, 2010, Disclosure Requirements for the Child Nutrition Programs, SP31 CACFP17 SFSP15-2010.

 FNS recognizes that LEA staff and, more specifically, school-level food service personnel are frequently asked to provide free and reduced price eligibility information about individual children and may have concerns about disclosing the confidential information.
 While FNS encourages and supports appropriate disclosure of information, each request must be carefully reviewed.
 In order to disclose individual eligibility information, an official must first determine if the request is from one of the programs or sources authorized under the statute.
 If so, the official must ensure that the person(s) who would receive and use the information has a legitimate need for this information in order to carry out an authorized activity.